negyio/negyio/docs/architecture/fault_tolerance.md

 ## Gateway is down

-If a gateway goes down, only the users who have configured the Gateway as a proxy are affected, as best practice dictates that the Gateway should be prepared by each user, and therefore only the user who manages the Gateway is affected.
-However, if you are using a Public Gateway and it goes down, many users will be affected.
-From this perspective, the Gateway is a component that should be managed by each user.
+If a gateway goes down, only the users who have configured the gateway as a proxy are affected, as best practice dictates that the gateway should be prepared by each user, and therefore only the user who manages the gateway is affected.
+However, if you are using a public gateway and it goes down, many users will be affected.
+From this perspective, the gateway is a component that should be managed by each user.

 ## Node is down